New! BD Essentials: Turn your team into growth advocates

 SIN 2: TALKS TO PROVE VALUE

-Nobody likes listening to someone go on and on talking, yet despite knowing how irritating it can be, talking too much is a common sin among business developers.
+Nobody likes listening to someone go on and on talking, yet despite knowing how irritating it can be, talking too much is a common sin among business developers, sales and technical professionals.
 One of the primary reasons people talk too much is nervousness brought on by a lack of preparation.

-Many in a sales or business development role feel a need to let their egos drive the agenda.
+Many in a business development and technical roles feel a need to let their egos drive the agenda.
 They attempt to impress the customer and feel good about themselves by making themselves the “star” of the show.

 Larry King once said, “I never learned anything while I was talking.”
 Stop telling, peddling, or educating the customer and instead facilitate a dialogue about them and their needs.
 Learn to question, listen, and pause.
 This will significantly improve the quality of intelligence you receive and improve your relationships.